New to Sly Flourish? Start Here!

 Identify a Fantastic Feature

-Here are ten notable features:
+Here are ten examples of notable features:

 1. The town surrounds a huge sinkhole with a river flowing down into its depths.